ktoanphan/pwned-notifier/README.md

 # HOW TO TEST

-From the root directory, run:  npm run build
+- From the root directory, run:  `npm run build`
-This will create a build version of the extension in a "build" folder in the root directory.
+- This will create a build version of the extension in a `build` folder in the root directory.

 In Google Chrome:
-- go to chrome://extensions
+- Go to chrome://extensions
 - Click on Load unpacked
-- Browse to the root directory of the extension on your computer and select the "build" folder generated above.
+- Browse to the root directory of the extension on your computer and select the `build` folder generated above.
 - Visit a website and click on the extension to see the result.

 Have fun! :)